ka9q/ka9q-radio/docs/ka9q-radio.md

 **overlap** Integer, default 5.
 This controls the ratio of old to new samples in each forward FFT.
 An overlap of 5 means that 1/5 of each FFT input block consists of A/D samples from the previous block and 4/5 are new A/D samples.
-The overlap limits the length of the impulse response of the filter in each receiver channel.
+The overlap sets the impulse response duration of the filter in each receiver channel, with longer impulse responses permitting sharper responses.
 For example, an **overlap** of 5 combined with a **blocktime** of 20 milliseconds gives an overlap of 20 / 5 = 4 milliseconds, which becomes the maximum impulse duration of the per-channel filter.
 Smaller values of **overlap** permit sharper filters at the expense of greater CPU overhead since each FFT processes more old data.

 Only certain values of **overlap** will work properly, so unless you're feeling very adventurous stick with the default of 5 until I